folio-org/stripes-components/lib/Accordion/readme.md

 </AccordionSet>
 ```

-## Custom Headers
+## Header
+The `<Accordion>` comes with a default header component out of the box.
 The default header suits many cases, but if it is not adequate, a custom header can be provided via `<Accordion>`'s `header` prop.

 A custom header component should take `ContentId` prop in order to appropriately apply aria-attributes to the custom header.
 Any props passed to `<Accordion>` will also be passed to its `header` component.

+You can pass down additional props for the header component by using the `headerProps`-prop.
+This can be useful for e.g. changing the header element of the default accordion header via. the `headerElement`-prop (defaults to `h3`).

 ## Accordion Props